midlantica/LovelyBunchOfCoconuts/content/grifts/raise-the-minimum-wage.md

 ---
 title: 'Raise the Minimum Wage'
 grift: 'Raise the Minimum Wage'
-decode: 'Price young workers out of the market.'
+decode: 'Price young workers out of the Market.'
 ---